Vatican Apostolic Archive: Founding the archive

-French seizure and restoration
+Seizure by the French government and restoration

 As Napoleon Bonaparte conquered the states on the Italian peninsula in the 1790s, he demanded works of art and manuscripts as tribute.
 His armistice with Holy See on 23 June 1796 stipulated that "the Pope shall deliver to the French Republic one hundred pictures, busts, vases or statues ... and five hundred manuscripts", all chosen by French agents.
 The 1798 Treaty of Tolentino made even greater demands, and the works sent to Paris included the Codex Vaticanus, the oldest extant manuscript of the Bible in Greek.

 By the time Napoleon became emperor in 1804, he envisaged a central archive in Paris of the records and treasures of Europe.
 In 1809 he ordered the entire Vatican Archive transferred to Paris, and by 1813 more than 3,000 crates had been shipped, with only modest losses.
+The Vatican archives were stored in the complex of the National Archives of France, on the grounds of the Hôtel de Soubise.

-In April 1814, after the coalition troops entered Paris, the new French government ordered the archive returned, but provided inadequate financing.
+In April 1814, after Coalition troops entered Paris, the new French government ordered the archive returned, but provided inadequate financing.
 Vatican officials raised funds by selling some volumes as well as bundling documents for sale by weight.
 Inadequate funding led to losses en route, with one scholar of the period estimating that "about one-fourth to one-third of the archival materials that went to Paris never returned to the Vatican."